MSIA/2020-msia423-ganguly-got/README.md

   `export AWS_ACCESS_KEY_ID=<your key>`
   `export AWS_SECRET_ACCESS_KEY=<your secret key>`

 > If you are someone I have given access to my S3 bucket, you are good to go.
-If not, you will have to provide a valid S3 Bucket name in `config/model_config.yaml` both for s3_upload and s3_download
+If not, you will have to create and provide a valid S3 Bucket name in `config/model_config.yaml` both for `s3_upload` and `s3_download`.
+You would then have to execute the step to upload the data from data/external

  - [ ] The SQL Alchemy database connection has been set up as,